 Once you have obtained your marriage license, your marriage must be solemnized (performing a ceremony such as a wedding), and then your marriage application and certificate must be recorded with the Clerk and Recorder.

-A marriage may be solemnized by an officiant who has been ordained or recognized by a religious denomination, a judge of a court, a retired judge, a court magistrate, a public official whose powers include solemnization of marriages, or a Native American tribal official.
-Colorado law does not allow a friend or relative to solemnize a marriage (that means he/she cannot sign the certificate as officiant).
+A marriage may be solemnized by an officiant who has been ordained or recognized by a religious denomination, a judge of a court, a retired judge, a court magistrate, a public official whose powers include solemnization of marriages, a Native American tribal official, or a friend or relative who is ordained.
 Alternatively, you and your intended spouse may solemnize your own marriage.
 Clergy ordained out of state do not need to be registered in Colorado to perform a wedding.

 The solemnizing official will complete your marriage certificate, attesting that your marriage solemnization has been performed lawfully.
 (Note: The marriage license and marriage certificate are two distinct instruments that appear on the single form.
 Please do not separate them.)